 A favorite of the elementary school classroom, the soda bottle bird feeder is a simple DIY project for bird lovers of all ages.
-After rescuing a 1-2 liter soda bottle from the recycling bin, look around your house or yard for two wooden spoons, dowels or twigs you can use for the project; these will create a place for the birds to sit while they eat.
+After rescuing a 1- to 2-liter soda bottle from the recycling bin, look around your house or yard for two wooden spoons, dowels, or twigs you can use for the project; these will create a place for the birds to sit while they eat.

-If you’re not feeling crafty but still want to upcycle an old soda bottle into a bird feeder, consider buying this $10 kit from Uncommon Goods: Simply attach a the ready-made nozzle and hanging wire to your own soda bottle to make a bird feeder in minutes.
+If you’re not feeling crafty but still want to upcycle an old soda bottle into a bird feeder, there are a variety of soda bottle bird feeder kits available.
+Simply attach the ready-made feeding tray and hanging wire to your own soda bottle to make a bird feeder in minutes.

 Got leftover pieces of wood from a past house project?
-Then you can make this simple tray feeder from the Birds & Blooms website.
+Then you can make this simple tray feeder from Birds & Blooms.
 You’ll also need an aluminum screen that you can buy at a hardware or home improvement store, as well as experience using a drill and hammer.

-You can even upcycle old windows, picture frames or other wooden household items into a tray bird feeder: This Instructables.com tutorial shows how one user built a bird feeder out of the wooden backing of an old bronze award.
+You can even upcycle old windows, picture frames, or other wooden household items into a tray bird feeder.
+This Instructables tutorial shows how one user built a bird feeder out of the wooden backing of an old bronze award.

 Tray bird feeders attract the widest variety of birds, but be careful if your yard is full of other critters: They are not squirrel-proof.

-You haven’t used a floppy disk in years, but if you still have a few disks buried in your desk drawer, you can recycle them into this funky floppy disk bird feeder detailed on Instructables.com.
+You haven’t used a floppy disk in years, but if you still have a few disks buried in your desk drawer, you can recycle them into this funky floppy disk bird feeder from Instructables.com.

 After taping together the bottom edges of three floppy disks comes the most difficult part of the project — dismantling the disks.
-First, slide off the metal shutter that holds the plastic housing together, and take apart the housing to remove the magnetic disk and paper ring inside.
+First, slide off the metal shutter that holds the plastic housing together.
+Then take apart the housing to remove the magnetic disk and paper ring inside.
 Use scissors or a utility knife to cut a window in the plastic housing that remains, and then assemble the housing into a cube, fastening the walls together with tape or a hot glue gun.
-Glue a string to the top of the box and add some bird seed; your retro-tech bird feeder is ready to hang in the yard.
+Glue a string to the top of the box and add some bird seed.
+Your retro-tech bird feeder is ready to hang in the yard.

-After building a wooden shelf for the feeder, you’ll use wire to fasten the glass bottle upside down, leaving a 3-4 centimeter space between the opening of the bottle and the base of the shelf to allow bird seed to gradually pour out.
+After building a wooden shelf for the feeder, you’ll use wire to fasten the glass bottle upside down, leaving a 3 to 4 centimeter space between the opening of the bottle and the base of the shelf to allow bird seed to pour out gradually.
 Cut off the bottom of a plastic bottle and place it under the glass bottle; this will serve as the bird seed dish.

-If you’re hoping to attract adorable hummingbirds to your yard, check out the How to Enjoy Hummingbirds’ guide to fashioning a hummingbird feeder out of a 1 liter plastic bottle and a small plastic takeout container like those used for a deli salads.
+Hoping to attract adorable hummingbirds to your yard?
+Check out How to Enjoy Hummingbirds’ guide to fashioning a hummingbird feeder out of a 1-liter plastic bottle and a small plastic takeout container like those used for deli salads.

 To get started, grab your drill and make one hole in the center of the plastic bottle’s cap.
-Then drill a hole in the center of the takeout container lid that is large enough to accommodate the plastic bottle’s opening.
-You’ll also want to make four small holes around the takeout container lid; this is where the hummingbirds will drink from.
+Then drill a hole in the center of the takeout container lid.
+The whole needs to be large enough to accommodate the plastic bottle’s opening.
+Also, make four small holes around the takeout container lid; this is where the hummingbirds will drink.